kyleboehlen/portrait-pear-photography/README.md

 ## Deployment

-In order to truly commit to the "Oh no he left a hardcoded hash in the source code!" bit you need to generate a hash file:
+In order to truly commit to the "Oh no he left a hardcoded hash in the source code!" bit you need to generate a hash file:<br>
 `cd ./passwords && go run main.go "<your password>"`

 "What!?
 Are you insane??" you might ask.
 No. I just didn't want to deal with .env vars in production.
 This was uh totally<br>
 the easier solution.
 Definitely not insane.
 Go read the source code and do the math.
 It's fine.<br>
 I promise, really.
 Definitely.
 Totally. ;)

-The backend can be built with Docker:
+The backend can be built with Docker:<br>
 `docker build -f Dockerfile --target dum-e -o ./bin .`

 ## Kyle, I'm not going to go do the math on your insane crypto solution